Closed-loop control manages your cooling infrastructure.

 The sensors are based on advanced mesh networking technology, which allows each node to be both a source and repeater for other nodes, allowing the network to automatically self-configure and be resilient to intermittent outages or changes in site layout.

-Data from the wireless sensors is distributed over the mesh network, and aggregated by one or more gateways.
-A gateway can typically accommodate 150-200 sensors, subject to the layout of the facility.
-Each gateway is then wired with Ethernet to the same network as the AI Engine, to which it delivers data and from which it receives commands.
+Data from the wireless sensors is distributed over the mesh network, and aggregated by one or more network managers.
+A network manager can typically accommodate 100 sensors, subject to the layout of the facility.
+Each network manager is then connected via Ethernet to the same network as the AI Engine, to which it delivers data and from which it receives commands.

 The AI Engine is the brain of the Vigilent system.
 This appliance runs the algorithms that analyze the real-time data against current and historic trends to optimize the system to achieve the best temperature results with the least amount of energy.
-It then sends those control decisions back out to the network gateway, which delivers them to the Wireless AHU Control Kits.
+It then sends those control decisions back out to the network manager, which delivers them to the Wireless Control Modules.

-As directed by the AI Engine, the control kit can turn machines on or off, or adjust fan speeds, to ensure the perfect facility temperature using the smallest amount of energy.
+As directed by the AI Engine, the control module can turn cooling units on or off, or adjust fan speeds, to ensure the perfect facility temperature using the smallest amount of energy.
 As those changes are implemented, the temperature sensors gather new temperature data, and the cycle continues again.